Complete 2026 Guide

 A modern credit intermediary does not work with scattered spreadsheets and loose emails.
 Professionalisation requires specialised tools that organise the day-to-day and reduce regulatory risk.

-CRM Crédito was designed from the ground up for this activity: client pipeline by stage (prospecting, simulation, proposal, deed), integrated simulators, document upload with validation, integration with banks and partners, automatic reports for Banco de Portugal, renewal and deadline alerts.
+CRM Crédito was designed from the ground up for this activity: client pipeline by stage (prospecting, simulation, proposal, deed), process organisation, document centralisation and support for the internal management of the activity.

 Using a generalist tool (e.g. a sales CRM from another sector) forces constant adaptations, leaves compliance gaps and wastes time.
 A platform specialised for credit intermediaries reduces errors and frees up time for what matters: closing deals.